cvat-ai/cvat/site/content/en/docs/contributing/development-environment.md

   - Local terminal can be accessed from the devcontainer window by selecting `Terminal: Create New Integrated Terminal (Local)` from the command pallette.
 It can be used to run command on the host machine.
 It can be useful for accessing `docker` running on the host machine
   - Supports docker in docker to start and stop docker containers for REST API tests and debug it without disturbing the main development containers and its ports.
   - Serverless components can be deployed from within the devcontainer as per the documentation
+  - User profile data including shell history are synced between the host and the container.

 ## Limitations
   - Cypress testing with browser is not supported in devcontainer.
 It has to be run externally.
-  - User profile and things like shell history are not synced between the host and the container as of now.
-But this is planned in near future.
+  - In GitHub Codespaces, running recursive `chown` on an existing directory in Dockerfile is very slow.
+So it shall take a while to build the container for the first time.

 ## Native development guide
 ### Setup the dependencies: